angoba/Omnifood/README.md

 # Omnifood
-A functioning Tech company website, focused on delivering meals based on a suscription plans.
+Exploring HTML.
+This is a functioning front-end for a Tech company website, focused on delivering meals based on a suscription plans.